suzannegarland/course-project/README.md

 course-project
 ==============

-This assinment is based on the Human Activity Recognition Using Smartphones Data Set available from http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones The R script run_analysis.R creates a tidy data set that combines the training and test groups into one dataset for analysis.
+This assignment is based on the Human Activity Recognition Using Smartphones Data Set available from http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones The R script run_analysis.R creates a tidy data set that combines the training and test groups into one dataset for analysis.
 It also summarizes the data, computing means by activity and subject